opendatadiscovery/awesome-data-catalogs/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://github.com/patschwork/meta_grid/graphs/commit-activity)
 ![](https://img.shields.io/github/stars/patschwork/meta_grid.svg?style=social)

-A popular open-source data catalog for metadata management and data discovery originated from Lyft.
-Created by Amundsen maintainers, [Stemma](stemma.ai) provides a managed version of an enterprise data catalog, inspired by Amundsen.
+Meta\#Grid is an open source data catalog for metadata management.
+It is designed to help small and large organizations create an inventory of their data silos and connect between different technologies.
+Through a multi-client system, with granular permissions system, Meta\#Grid can be used in consulting companies (with diverse clients and projects) as well as in data mesh organizations.
+It grows with the requirements of the demand.

 |Based on Open Standard | Search-based | Network-based | Lineage-based | Federation | ML 1st Citizen | Data Quality | End-to-end Lineage | Observability | Column-level lineage | Data collaboration |
 |:--:|:----:|:---:|:---:|:--:|:---:|:--:|:---:|:--:|:---:|:--:|